yv6g/xiaomi-privacy-bypass/README.md

 2. Grant SetEdit Permissions
    - Open Shizuku, go to the "Apps" tab.
    - If you see SetEdit, tap it and grant shell permissions.
-   - If SetEdit doesn't appear, try manually granting permissions using ADB.
+   - If SetEdit doesn't appear, you can ignore it or try manually granting permissions using ADB.
+If you proceed without it and it still doesn't work, consider using ADB.

 3. Modify Privacy Password Settings
    - Open SetEdit.
-   - Find System tools and change it to Secure Table, on the top right.
+   - Tap the dropdown in SetEdit, change 'System Table' to 'Secure Table' at the top right.
    - Locate these settings:
      - `privacy_password_is_open`
      - `access_control_lock_enabled`